Radiocarbon dating

-Background

 History

 In 1939, Martin Kamen and Samuel Ruben of the Radiation Laboratory at Berkeley began experiments to determine if any of the elements common in organic matter had isotopes with half-lives long enough to be of value in biomedical research.
 They synthesized ^{14}C using the laboratory's cyclotron accelerator and soon discovered that the atom's half-life was far longer than had been previously thought.
 This was followed by a prediction by Serge A. Korff, then employed at the Franklin Institute in Philadelphia, that the interaction of thermal neutrons with ^{14}N in the upper atmosphere would create ^{14}C. It had previously been thought that ^{14}C would be more likely to be created by deuterons interacting with ^{13}C. At some time during World War II, Willard Libby, who was then at Berkeley, learned of Korff's research and conceived the idea that it might be possible to use radiocarbon for dating.